 It comes in both 36 and 48 inches so you’re pretty much set here.

-Growing an underwater jungle is not uncommon with this LED.
+Growing an underwater jungle is not uncommon with this aquarium light.

-Virtually, you can choose plants of any difficulty here.
+Virtually, you can choose aquatic plants of any difficulty here.

-The top LED choice for a 40-gallon reef tank
+The top LED lights for a 40-reef tank

-For 16 inches of depth that will probably have 2 inches of substrate, this LED will do the job.
-And by doing the job, I mean you could grow whatever – from anemonies, softies and LPS to SPS corals.
+For 16 inches of depth that will probably have 2 inches of substrate, this LED light will do the job.
+And by doing the job, I mean you could grow whatever – from anemones, softies, and LPS to SPS corals.

 The first one is because the model has suitable fixtures to fit the length of your 40-gallon reef.

 It doesn’t matter if you have the Breeder or the long version here (if you’re going after standardly sized tanks).

 The second one is because it is dimmable.